9 Secrets IKEA Insiders Want You to Know About the Kitchen Sale

 The IKEA kitchen sale discount comes in the form of a gift card.
 That’s sometimes disappointing to those who wish they’d just take it off the total you pay.
 Insiders suggest breaking up your order into several parts, and using the gift card from the first to apply to the next, and so on and so on.
 For example, someone with a $20,000 kitchen renovation may want to order their cabinets first and use the gift card from that to order their countertops and use that gift card to order their in-cabinet organizers, etc. Insiders confirm that when purchasing in-store, you get the gift card on the spot, so you can make all three transactions one after the other—no need for repeat visits.
 You can also combine all orders into one delivery, if you want delivery service.

-Check out these other little-known facts about IKEA and these are 8 other super easy ways to save money at IKEA.
+Check out these are 8 other super easy ways to save money at IKEA.

 Take Advantage of Free Delivery